NNPDF/yadism/docs/sphinx/source/dev-tools/yadmark.rst

 =======

 Here we describe the design and API of the `yadmark` package.
-The underlying infrastructure is coming from `sqlite3` and `git-lfs`.
+The underlying infrastructure is coming from `sqlite3` and `git-lfs` and it is implemented in the package |banana|.

 .. toctree::
    :maxdepth: 1